oracle/truffleruby/README.md

 And others.

-The best way to get in touch with us is to join us in `#jruby` on Freenode, but you can also Tweet to @chrisgseaton, or email chris.seaton@oracle.com.
+The best way to get in touch with us is to join us in https://gitter.im/graalvm/truffleruby, but you can also Tweet to @chrisgseaton, or email chris.seaton@oracle.com.

 ## Mailing list